usmansbk/sequelize-graphql-auth-service/README.md

 postgres=# \password apollo-server-express

 # Create the database
+npx cross-env NODE_ENV=development sequelize db:create # development db

-npx sequelize db:create
+npx cross-env NODE_ENV=test npx sequelize db:create # test db

+# Run migrations
+npx sequelize db:migrate
 ```

 ## [JSON Web Token](https://github.com/auth0/node-jsonwebtoken#readme)

 This app makes use of JWT for authentication and other token generation.
-A `JWT_SECRET_KEY` is required for signing and verification of tokens.
+A `JWT_SECRET_KEY` environment variable is required for signing and verification of tokens.

 In development and test environment, a local redis server is required